ClearSpring Pharmacy Horizontal Logo

 Birth Control in Colorado

-In 2017, Colorado became the third state to allow community pharmacists to prescribe birth control for patients without visiting their provider.
+In 2017, Colorado became the third state to allow community pharmacists to prescribe birth control for patients without visiting their providers.
 Over 20 states have already passed or are working on similar legislature.
-Visiting a participating local pharmacy is a great way to receive accessible family planning information and often begin same-day contraceptive treatment at low or no cost for most patients.
-The visit takes 5-20 minutes and is more in-depth and personalized compared to buying over-the-counter contraceptive products like condoms or Plan B.

 Visit Policies – Birth Control Pharmacist for state-by-state information.